 NOTE: For some cases of CS fallback or 1x CS fallback the network can decide not to set up any S1 and radio bearers.

-Upon receipt of the SERVICE REQUEST message, the MME shall delete any stored paging restriction preferences for the UE and stop restricting paging.
+Upon receipt of the SERVICE REQUEST message, the MME shall delete any stored paging restriction for the UE and stop restricting paging.

-If the UE supporting MUSIM does not include the Paging restriction IE in the EXTENDED SERVICE REQUEST message, the MME shall delete any stored paging restrictions for the UE and stop restricting paging.
+If the UE supporting MUSIM does not include the Paging restriction IE in the EXTENDED SERVICE REQUEST message, the MME shall delete any stored paging restriction for the UE and stop restricting paging.

 For cases p and q in clause 5.6.1.1 when the UE supporting MUSIM sets the Request type to "NAS signalling connection release" or to "Rejection of paging" in the UE request type IE in the EXTENDED SERVICE REQUEST message and if the UE requests restriction of paging by including the Paging restriction IE, the MME:

 - if accepts the paging restriction, shall include the EPS additional request result IE in the SERVICE ACCEPT message and set the Paging restriction decision to "paging restriction is accepted".
-The MME shall store the paging restrictions of the UE and enforce these restrictions in the paging procedure as described in clause 5.6.2; or
+The MME shall store the paging restriction of the UE and enforce these restrictions in the paging procedure as described in clause 5.6.2; or

 - if rejects the paging restriction, shall include the EPS additional request result IE in the SERVICE ACCEPT message and set the Paging restriction decision to "paging restriction is rejected", and shall discard the received paging restriction.
 The MME shall delete any stored paging restriction for the UE and stop restricting paging.